versavel/drl_nanodegree_collaboration_and_competition/REPORT.md

 ![Learning Curve][image1]

-When the actor's number of hidden nodes was doubled to 512 and 256, the model solved the environment faster, as shown in the figure below.
+The curve below shows the scores and moving average for a much longer run (3000 steps).
+Unfortunately the way I calculate the score may not have been correct.
+However, the chart shows how the model performance goes up and down.

 ![Learning Curve][image2]

-![Learning Curve][image3]

 ## Further Improvements

-Algorithmic wise, the authors of the [MA-DDPG](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) believe the performance of MA-DDPG could be further improved by training with an ensamble of policies.
+Algorithmic-wise, the [MA-DDPG](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) authors believe the performance of MA-DDPG could be further improved by training with an ensemble of policies.

 Coding-wise, it would be great to improve the generation of pseudo random numbers .
-Although I set the seed for the pseudo random generator (PRG) to a fixed value, the computed scores change, and they shouldn't.
+Although I set the seed for the pseudo random generator (PRG) to a fixed value, somehow the computed scores change, and they shouldn't.
+I must not be doing it right.
 This makes it impossible to make reproducible experiments.